Recently updated on September 12th, 2024 at 10:23 am

 Learn about the Aboriginal People

 When visiting any new place, you should have some understanding of the history and the struggles that the people there have faced.
 It’s important to be respectful and aware.
-The history of the Aboriginal people has a lot of similarities with the Native Americans when you look at a broad overview – the British arrived, colonized it, people lost their land and their lives, the country is just now dealing with all of the injustice for the last few hundred years.
+The history of the Aboriginal people has a lot of similarities with the Native Americans when you look at a broad overview – the British arrived, colonized it, people lost their land and their lives, and the country is just now dealing with all of the injustice for the last few hundred years.
 This article will help give you a brief introduction, but I would encourage you to do more reading and learning.

 While you’re there, you can find some pretty amazing art displays and history museums to dig a little deeper.
 If you are visiting Uluru, make sure you understand the importance that area has to the people who live there.
 It’s a beautiful part of the country, but it is so much more to them than a postcard or an instagram selfie.